ChenHuilong1223/CyDotian/README.md

 # **CyDotian**’s manual

-A toolkit for identifying internal repeats of nucleic acid and amino acid sequences.
+An algorithm toolkit for identifying internal repeats of nucleic acid and amino acid sequences.

 | Authors | Huilong Chen           |
 | ------- | ---------------------- |